 Clinics I practice from

-I have clinics in Harrow, in central London and in Leeds.
-I also carry out home visits in the UK.
+I have clinics in Harrow, north-west London.
+I also carry out home visits in the UK and, if required, abroad.

 As a consultant neuropsychologist, I carry out neuropsychological assessment for diagnostic purposes such as dementia diagnosis.
 I also prepare medicolegal reports for law firms, dealing with issues in brain injury patients such as condition and prognosis, and with issues such as clinical negligence.
 I offer cognitive rehabilitation for those who have suffered a brain injury.

 In addition to my Neuropsychology practice, I am actively involved in patient safety and NHS management.
 I have published articles in this field, I am a member of a surgical patient safety committee (CORESS) which meets regularly at the Royal College of Surgeons, and I offer workshops on topics such as preventing unconscious bias in healthcare.

 For CV, click here